Emerging Markets vs. U.S.

 - The MSCI Emerging Markets Index is quoted in U.S. dollars (USD).
 As such, currency shifts between the USD and emerging markets currencies will impact returns directly, though it is interesting to note that over the last 10 years, the dollar has been much less volatile versus emerging markets than versus developed markets.

 - While the USD has moved higher relative to developed country currencies, the move has been much more modest versus emerging markets.
 This is despite more hawkish signals from the Fed and the war in Ukraine.
 In the past, this type of stress would be more apparent in the emerging markets.
-Emerging markets have held up through the pandemic and now monetary tightening and inflation is suggestive of a generally more stable emerging markets landscape.
+Emerging markets have held up through the pandemic and now slowing monetary tightening and inflation is suggestive of a generally more stable emerging markets landscape.

 The emerging market equity index weight is under-represented in a global context given their relative size by other measures.